AIFDR/riab/README.rst

  wget http://bit.ly/risiko-install
  bash risiko-install

 This will create a working development installation and provide guidance on how to run the test suite, setup the server and try it.
 Note if you want to move the installation you need to run risiko-uninstall and install it again in the new location.
-It is OK to run risiko-install again on an existing installation to update it.
+It is OK to run risiko-install again on an existing installation e.g. to update it.

 To run the test suite, you'll need the commands::